 - additional allowances from Student Finance or QMUL

-- which welfare benefits you might be eligible to claim
+- welfare benefits you might be eligible to claim

-- how any student income you receive will affect the amount of benefits you get
+- how any student income you receive will affect the amount of benefits you might get

-- what you need to do to get the correct amounts of benefits
+- what you need to do to make or continue a claim for welfare benefits

 Law, regulations and policies can change quickly.
 The information on our website is given in good faith and has been carefully checked but QMUL cannot accept responsibility for any errors or omissions.
 QMUL is not responsible for the content or reliability of the linked websites which are provided for further information.